-We pointed out Sama whom we met when we were invited to dinner with her family in Hamedan, whether she has time on Wednesday to show us Tehran and have dinner with us.
-To Tehran it is about 700 km from here through the Kabir desert.
-On the way there there are still further sightseeings, e.g. in Kashan and in the pilgrim city Ghom.
+We contacted Sama, we met when we were invited for dinner with her family in Hamedan, whether she has time on Wednesday to show us Tehran and have dinner with us.
+Tehran it is about 700 km from here through the Kabir desert.
+On the way there are still most sightseeings, e.g. in Kashan and in the pilgrim city Ghom.
 We assume that we will reach Tehran tomorrow afternoon.
-The desert is only postponed, we still have some ahead of us, e.g. the desert Gobi.
+The visit oft he desert is only postponed, we still have some more desert to come, e.g. the desert Gobi.
 The journey from Yazd to Kashan today is completely different from our outward journey to the south.
 While we mainly drive through mountains there, the road now leads completely straight through a desert, in the background you can see the snow-covered mountain ranges.
-Around 18h we reached Kashan and had a wonderful evening in a small park on the outskirts of the city.
-Also Kashan has impressive mosques, but today we have to visit more, we enjoy a warm, quiet evening at 25°C, comfortable for three in front of the car.
+At around 6 p.m. we arrived at Kashan and had a wonderful evening in a small park on the outskirts of the city.
+Also Kashan has impressive mosques, but today we have to visit more, we enjoy a warm, quiet evening at 25°C, comfortable for the three of us in front of the car.
 We are also looking forward to tomorrow like little children, because I asked Sama not to show us the touristic Tehran, but her personal Tehran.
 And we are looking forward to inviting her to dinner as a thank you for her help.
-If someone had told us that we would come to Tehran at some point to visit the city with a friend... we would never have expected that in our lives and would have declared him crazy.
+If someone had told us that we would come to Tehran at some point to visit the city with a friend... we would never have expected that in our lives and would have declared him as crazy.
 Now we see it from a different perspective and have a huge anticipation.

-Yazd - our 2-day pit stop, fun by the side, here was washing day announced, 2 big bags full for 7€ in the Silk Road Hotel.
-The overnight stay here didn't cost anything, so they meet the Overlander again and again (see right in the picture).
+Yazd - our 2-day stop, fun by the side, here was washing day announced, 2 big bags full for 7€ in the Silk Road Hotel.
+The overnight stay here didn't cost anything, so it became a kind of meeting point for overlanders from all around the world (see right in the picture).

 Impressions of a well passable road through the Lut desert

-that we'd visit Tehran, we'd laugh at him and say no way.
-Around noon we reached Tehran and tried to reach the address given by Sama.
+that we'd ever visit Tehran, we'd laugh at him and say no way.
+Around noon we reached Tehran and tried to find the address given by Sama.
 This turned out to be very difficult because there were a lot of narrow streets, we had to manoeuvre sometimes, the streets were sometimes not wider than the car.
-Sometime we got a parking place in the shade and Sama came to the car.
+In the end we ound it and as well a parking place in the shade and Sama came to the car.
 The joy of reunion was huge, Sama showed me her apartment and we went to Tehran and showed me her personal Tehran on foot.
-Now I let the 9 million city of Tehran work on me, we visited a bazaar, I felt like I was back in another time, in 1001 night.
-We restricted the visit to a mosque, for which I had to dress for the first time in an extra room and had to wrap a large white cloth over my entire body.
+Now I let the 9 million city of Tehran work on me, we visited a bazaar, I felt like I was flashed back in another time, into the tales of 1001 night.
+We restricted the extremely high amount of attractions by the visit of only one mosque, for which I had to dress for the first time in an extra room and had to wrap a large white cloth over my entire body.
 We walked for hours through the north of Tehran, looked at shops, let the people work on us, it is very crowded, often you have to squeeze yourself between crowds of people.
 Sama told me a lot about life in Iran and Tehran.
 It showed that she likes to live in Iran, Finally we went to a restaurant for dinner and because I was curious, I was allowed to try all the soups that were just cooked, We ate lamb kebab with saffron rice.
-Around 18h we were back at the car and Thomas had a surprise for me.
+Around 6 p.m. we were back at the car and Thomas had a surprise for me.

-First of all I have to say that the original plan was to go via Tabriz to Armenia, then further to Georgia to Russia, which has the consequence that Azerbaijan will probably not be visited afterwards, because Azerbaijan and Armenia are actually at war, because the Autonomous Republic Nachitschewan /Bergkarabach , has declared itself independent, what is supported by Armenia, not by Azerbaijan.
+First of all I have to say that the original plan was to travel via Tabriz to Armenia, then further to Georgia and Russia, which has the consequence that Azerbaijan can probably not be visited afterwards, because Azerbaijan and Armenia are actually at a kind of war, because the Autonomous Republic Nachitschewan /Bergkarabach , has declared itself independent, what is supported by Armenia, not by Azerbaijan.
 It is currently not possible to come from Armenia to Azerbaijan, and people who were previously in Armenia will not be admitted to Azerbaijan.

-Practically seen, new route: Azerbaijan, Baku, the capital, then over to Tbilisi, Georgia and from there another turn to Armenia.
+That mean, new route: Azerbaijan, Baku, the capital, then further to Tbilisi, Georgia and from there another turn to Armenia.
 Then again via Georgia to Russia and Kazakhstan.
-These three countries are quite small countries, which were crossed in 2-3 days, but we want to take some time and take a closer look.
+These three countries are quite small countries, which can be crossed in 2-3 days, but we want to take some time and take a closer look.

 And just as we were about to go to sleep, the parkkeeper came and told us that we were not allowed to park here overnight.
-I'll make it short, there was a 30min discussion with several phone calls and after Thomas had made it clear to him that he can't drive a car in the dark (little white lie), we agreed that we'll continue tomorrow when it gets light (lucky).
-And so I went to bed with the thought, do I really want to go to Azerbaijan?
+Short version: there was a 30min discussion with several phone calls and after Thomas had made it clear that he can't drive a car in the dark (little white lie), we agreed that we'll rest here and continue tomorrow when it gets light (lucky).
+And so I went to bed with the thought in my mind, do I really want to go to Azerbaijan?

 35 km more comfortable driving...still Thomas doesn't know what to expect...then hell broke in on him.
 Driving in Teheran/ Istanbul, there is nothing worse!